File Transfers - Windows

 Another way to transfer files is using FTP (File Transfer Protocol), which use port TCP/21 and TCP/20.
 We can use the FTP client or PowerShell Net.WebClient to download files from an FTP server.

-We can configure an FTP Server in our attack host using Python3 pyftpdlib
+We can configure an FTP Server in our attack host using Python3 pyftpdlib module.
+It can be installed with the following command:

 Installing the FTP Server Python3 Module - pyftpdlib

-uses port 2121.
+Then we can specify port number 21 because, by default, pyftpdlib uses port 2121.
 Anonymous authentication is enabled by default if we don't set a user and password.

 Setting up a Python3 FTP Server

-After the FTP server is set up, we can perform file transfers using the pre-installed FTP client from Windows or PowerShell Net.WebClient
+After the FTP server is set up, we can perform file transfers using the pre-installed FTP client from Windows or PowerShell Net.WebClient.

 Transferring Files from an FTP Server Using PowerShell